- Impersonal verbs always use het as the subject.

 ---|---|

 Het regent (It is raining) | Het regent de hele dag.
-(It rains all day.) |
+(It is raining all day.) |

 Het sneeuwt (It is snowing) | Het sneeuwt in de winter.
-(It snows in the winter.) |
+(It is snowing in winter.) |

 Het onweert (It is thundering) | Het onweert vannacht.
-(There is a thunderstorm tonight.) |
+(There will be thunder tonight.) |

 Het waait (It is windy) | Het waait hard buiten.
 (It is windy outside.) |

 Het wordt lente (It is becoming spring) | Het wordt warmer in maart.
-(It is getting warmer in March.) |
+(It gets warmer in March.) |

 Het is twaalf uur (It is twelve o'clock) | Het is nu twaalf uur.
-(It is now twelve o'clock.) |
+(It is twelve o'clock now.) |

 Het blijft regenen (It keeps raining) | Het blijft de hele week regenen.
-(It will keep raining all week.) |
+(It keeps raining all week.) |

 Het vriest (It is freezing) | Het vriest in januari.
 (It freezes in January.) |

-Het hagelt (It is hailing) | Het hagelt soms in april.
-(It sometimes hails in April.) |
+Het hagelt (It hails) | Het hagelt soms in april.
+(It hails sometimes in April.) |

 Exceptions!